zheli1119/CLIProxyAPIDocs/docs/en/management/api.md

     - Notes:
         - Requires file logging to be enabled; otherwise returns `{ "error": "logging to file disabled" }` with `400`.
         - When no log file exists yet the response contains empty `lines` and `line-count: 0`.
+        - `latest-timestamp` is the largest parsed timestamp from this batch; if no timestamp is found it echoes the provided `after` (or `0`), so clients can pass it back unchanged for incremental polling.
+        - `line-count` reflects the total number of lines scanned (including those filtered out by `after`) and can be used to detect whether new log data arrived.
 - DELETE `/logs` — Remove rotated log files and truncate the active log
     - Response:
       ```json